Ben Forta

 When you open the Debugger screen, you may see a prompt like this:

 If this happens, click the blue Run and Debug button.
-You may then be prompted with a series of options like this:
+You may then be prompted with options like this:

 A Tour of the Debugger

-Now you have the Debugger open, let’s take look at the screen and user interface which looks like this:
+Now you have the Debugger open.
+Here's what the screen looks like:

-We know that it looks a little complicated, but there are actually just a few things you really need to pay attention to for now:
+There are just a few things you really need to pay attention to for now:

-• Your code is displayed right where you’d expect it, on the upper right of the screen.
-A colored bar (it looks kinda olive green) indicates the line of code that the Debugger stopped at, here it’s line 10 where we placed our breakpoint.
+• Your code is on the upper right.
+A colored bar indicates the line the Debugger stopped at.

-• Above the editor window is this toolbar with six buttons.
-This is used to control debugging, and some buttons may be grayed out and unavailable depending on what exactly you are doing.
+• Debugger toolbar Above the editor window is this toolbar with six buttons used to control debugging.

 Stepping Through Code